 12) What about local building permits and interconnection with utility?

-Option One Solar facilitates all plans, engineering, permits and interconnection, and permission to operate with local building department and customer utility company.
+Option One Solar facilitates all plans, engineering, permits and interconnection, and permission to operate with the local building departments and customer utility companies.
 We do everything for you.

 13) Will I have a direct interface with the utility company?

 Option One Solar secures permits and schedules inspections and the bi-directional meter change.
 The only interface

 the client has with the utility is to sign the Net Metering Agreement.

 14) How do you tie in my system to the utility company?